drkrysSrng/golae/README.md

 ```

-4. Launch the docker-compose directly but, comment the build part:
+3. Launch the docker-compose directly but, comment the build part from the destination server:

 ```commandline
 docker-compose up -d